Tips and tricks for formatting in reports

 Tables and matrixes offer many options for color formatting.

 One of the quickest ways to apply color to a table or matrix is to open the Format pane and select Style presets.
-In the image below, we've selected Bold header flashy rows.
+Here we select Bold header flashy rows.

 Experiment with other color formatting options.
-In this image, we've changed the background color under Column headers and changed both the Background color and Alternate background color for the Values (rows).
+In this image, we change the background color under Column headers and change both the Background color and Alternate background color for the Values (rows).

 To undo your last action, or the last few actions, all you have to do is type CTRL+Z.

-To discard all the changes you made on a Formatting card, select Reset to default.
+To discard all the changes you make on a Formatting card, select Reset to default.

 Give us your feedback

 Do you have a tip you’d like to share?
-Send it our way, and we’ll see about including it here.
+Send it our way.